 Padre Pio: Holy and Controversial

-He is one of the Church’s most popular saints, revered for his holiness, but there was a time when even a saintly pope opposed Padre Pio, who died 50 years ago next week.
+He is one of the Church’s most popular saints, revered for his holiness, but there was a time when even a saintly pope opposed Padre Pio, who died 52 years ago today.
 CHRISTEN TORRES looks at the times of the Capuchin friar from Pietrelcina.

-September 23 marked the 50th anniversary of St Padre Pio’s death at the age of 81.
+Today, September 23 marks the 52nd anniversary of St Padre Pio’s death at the age of 81.